 How to Locate a Tripped Circuit Breaker

 The circuit breakers in your home are generally located in a gray metal main circuit breaker box, usually located in a utility area, such as a basement, laundry room, garage, or utility closet.

 In a finished room, the main breaker box may be contained in a wall cabinet.

 Once you have located the main circuit breaker box, open the metal door and look for a bank of switches arranged in rows.
 There may be different types of circuit breakers in the box, but all operate the same way, and all are reset in exactly the same fashion.

 If you do not have a main circuit breaker box, your home's electrical service is probably older and the circuits may be controlled and protected by fuses.
 Fuse boxes operate similarly to breakers but require a different process to restore the circuit if a fuse "blows."

-- Step 1: Identify your tripped breaker.
-Open your breaker box door and look for the breaker in the off position.
-Most breakers come with an orange or red marker indicating a tripped breaker.
-If there is no indicator, look for the switch in the off position.
-This is normally the breaker with a switch pointing the direction opposite the others.
+- Identify your tripped breaker.
+Open your breaker box door and look for the breaker on which the switch lever has shifted from the ON position.
+It likely will be the only one that is not pointing in the same direction as the other breakers.
+Most circuit breakers come with an orange or red marker indicating that it has tripped.
+If there is no indicator, look for the switch that has shifted fully to the OFF position.

 Avoiding Tripped Breakers